Justin Jefferson Player Prop Bets for NFL Week 18 | Minnesota vs. Chicago 1/9/2022

 Season Stats

-- Jefferson has seen the ball thrown his way 20 times in the red zone this season, 27.8% of his team's 72 red zone pass attempts.
+- With 20 targets in the red zone this season, Jefferson has been on the receiving end of 27.8% of his team's 72 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Jefferson's matchup with the Bears.